 Our plane to Trabzon was delayed for over half an hour and did not depart till 11 am.
 It was after 12:30 pm when we landed.
 I picked up my luggage at the domestic airport while Kylie’s luggage was missing.
 What happened was that her luggage had to be picked up at the international airport which is located at the other side of the airport complex.
 By the time we met up with our driver Burhan and arrived at Usta Park Hotel, it was after 2 pm.

 As our room was not yet ready, we sat at the lobby and discussed with Burhan what to do the next day.
-Burhan does not speak English and we had to phone Sabahattin to work out the itinerary and price.
+Burhan does not speak English.
+As a result, we called Sabahattin who translated for us and told Burhan where to take us.
 Kubra, a nice local girl from the hotel who speaks English and some Chinese, also helped with the translation.
-Finally, we agreed to take Burhan’s car for €90 to see four attractions.
+Finally, we would pay Burhan €90 for a day trip to see four attractions.
 Kubra kindly offered to take us around after work at 5 pm.

 Our hotel is centrally located: next to the Meydan Park and close to everything.
 The first thing we did was to take a shower and freshened up.
 Then we went out to find a money changer and got 5.61 Turkish lire (TL) to 1 USD.